Showing posts with label Perennial vegetables. Show all posts

 Once it grows larger I will add more water

 Sometimes I grow watercress in the milk bottle by itself, other times I grow water cress mixed with other water loving things.
-Below you can see some brahmi in with the water cress.
-There is also a little duck potato in there.
+Below you can see the same milk bottle from above after a few months growth.
+It has some brahmi in with the water cress, and plenty of azolla.
 As you can see, the tiny ecosystem is relatively healthy and this milk bottle is productive.

 I often just put soil directly into the milk bottle, but you can also put soil in a small pot, and put the pot in the milk bottle.
 It doesn't make a lot of difference to how the watercress performs.

-These milk bottles were something I already had and were going to be thrown out anyway, so using them to grow watercress, Chinese water chestnuts, and other aquatic edible vegetables is a good thing.
+These milk bottles were something I already had and were going to be thrown out anyway, so reusing them to grow watercress, Chinese water chestnuts, and other aquatic edible vegetables is a good thing.
+They are also free.

 Growing watercress in a milk bottle